 - Immune to battle and effect destruction

 - You won't receive battle damage from attacks involving her

-- When battling a Special Summoned foe, destroys that monster and inflicts damage equal to the difference in Attack between the two
+- When battling a special summoned foe, destroys that monster and inflicts damage equal to the difference in ATK between the two

 Definitely a great card simply by virtue of its immunity to all forms of destruction.
-Plus, because of the widespread use of Special Summons (Synchro, Xyz, Pendulum, etc.), Bloom Diva should be able to activate her effect often, devastating both your opponent's monsters and Life Points!
+Plus, because of the widespread use of special summons (synchro, xyz, Pendulum, etc.), Bloom Diva should be able to activate her effect often, devastating both your opponent's monsters and their life points!

 3. Evil HERO Dark Gaia

 Material monsters: Any fiend-type + any tock-type

 Get ready for some formidable HERO fusions, kicking things off with Evil HERO Dark Gaia: